Transport in Tampere: Roads

 Due to its central location, Tampere is easy to approach from all over Finland.

 Tampere is currently served by the Finnish highways 3, 9, 11, and 12 and the main road 65.

 Highway 3 connects Tampere with the cities of Helsinki and Hämeenlinna in the south and Vaasa in the north-west.
 Highway 9 connects it with Jyväskylä and Kuopio in the east and Turku in the south-west.
 Road 11 is connected to the city of Pori on the western coast.
 Highway 12 connects Tampere with Rauma in the south-west and Lahti and Kouvola in the south-east.
 Main road 65 is connected with the town of Virrat in the northern part of the Pirkanmaa region.

 Commuter rail

 The Tampere commuter rail network currently consists of services from Tampere Central Station to Toijala via Lempäälä and Viiala to the south, and to Nokia via Tesoma to the north.
 Services operate as the train, services continuing towards Helsinki also run as the train.

-Planning for re-opening stations at Messukylä, Ruutana, Sääksjärvi, Epilä and Ylöjärvi is due to begin in late 2025.
-In addition, constructing additional tracks to Nokia and Ylöjärvi stations as well as extending the multiple track section from Sääksjärvi to further south are in various stages of planning.
+The current commuter rail services are operated by VR Group under public service obligation agreement that expires at the end of 2030.
+The Government of Finland has decided it is going to continue funding the current services, with any service expansions to be funded by cities along the route.
+In September 2026, the City of Tampere approved a letter of intent with Traficom about funding additional services, including introducing weekend service on the segment between Tampere and Nokia.
+In August 2026, the Finnish Transport Infrastructure Agency started planning for a second track to Nokia, with the project also including the construction of additional commuter rail stations at Epilä and Harjuniitty.
+Planning for an additional station at Sääksjärvi between the current Lempäälä and Tampere stations is also underway.

+In addition to the current route, proposals for an additional commuter rail route between Ylöjärvi and (with Messukylä and Ruutana as possible new stations) exist.